Test Center Procedures and Regulations for Paper-delivered Tests

 - You will enter your answers to test questions on a separate answer sheet.
 Answers to multiple-choice questions recorded in the test book will not be scored.
 You may use the test book to work out your answers, but you must mark all your answers on the separate answer sheet before time is called.

-- At the conclusion of the test you will be required to return your test book and answer sheet to the test administrator.
+- At the end of the test you will be required to return your test book and answer sheet to the test administrator.
 These materials are the property of ETS.

-- On occasion, weather conditions or other circumstances beyond the test administrator or ETS’s control may require a delayed start or the rescheduling of your test appointment.
-In the event that a technical problem at the test center makes it necessary to cancel your test session, or if it is later determined that your scores could not be reported, you will be offered the opportunity to schedule another test appointment free of charge or receive a full refund of the original test fee.
-In addition, you may seek reimbursement from ETS for reasonable and documented expenses associated with traveling to the test center, even though technical problems are generally not the fault of ETS.
-To request reimbursement, contact GRE Services with the following information within 30 days of your original appointment: your name, date of birth, mailing address, daytime telephone number, email address, original test date and registration or CBT appointment number, and a brief description of what occurred at the test center.
+- On occasion, weather conditions or other circumstances beyond the test administrator or ETS's control may require a delayed start or the rescheduling of your test appointment.
+In such cases, you will be offered the opportunity to schedule another test appointment free of charge or receive a full refund of the original test fee.
+In addition, you may seek reimbursement from ETS for reasonable and documented expenses associated with traveling to the test center.
+To request reimbursement, contact GRE Services with the following information within 30 days of your original appointment: your name, date of birth, mailing address, daytime telephone number, email address, original test date, appointment number, and a brief description of what occurred at the test center.
 All reimbursements will be made in U.S. dollars.

 Note: ETS reserves the right to take appropriate action and/or notify appropriate authorities including, but not limited to, law enforcement authorities, if a test taker responds in a threatening or disturbing way to essay questions or communicates with ETS either verbally or in writing in a threatening or disturbing manner.